"Let the kitchen be your kingdom!", says Tom McGurk!

 - Mix together all the ingredients and bring to the boil, remove from heat and allow to cool.
 When cool, add chopped mint.

-- For the potatoes, first put the garlic in a pan with the cream and a little nutmeg and bring to the boil.
+- put the garlic in a pan with the cream and a little nutmeg and bring to the boil.
 Strain out the garlic and season with salt and pepper.

 - Next peel and slice the potatoes.
 Arrange on a greased oven dish and season between each layer and coat with the garlic cream after each layer.